NEUBIAS/training-resources/_modules/volume_slicing.md

 assessment: >
   ### True or False
     - Isotropic image data has voxels of equal XYZ dimensions.
-    - Reslicing volumetric data is essentially similar to rotating a 3D object and viewing it from a different angle.

     > ## Solution
     > - Isotropic image data has voxels of equal XYZ dimensions. **True**
-    > - Reslicing volumetric data is essentially similar to rotating a 3D object and viewing it from a different angle. **True**

     {: .solution}

 learn_next: